 The Authority is a joint power authority that provides financing for public improvements of the District, and is accounted for as a component unit of the District.
 The revenues and expenses of the Authority are eliminated upon consolidation with the District.
 The activity in the Authority relates to the 2010 Electric Revenue Bonds, which were paid off in 2020.
-The Authority's summary financial information as of June 30, 2020 and 2019 and for the years then ended is as follows:
+There was no activity in the Authority in fiscal year 2021.
+The Authority's summary financial information as of June 30, 2020 and for the year then ended is as follows:

-2020 2019 Total assets Total deferred outflows of resources \$ - \$ 573,124 - Total Assets and Deferred Outflows of Resources \$ \$ 573,124 Total liabilities Net position \$ - \$ 573,124 - Total Liabilities and Net Position \$ \$ 573,124 Revenues and Expenses Revenues: Debt service contributions Interest income Total Revenues \$ 8,563 8,087 16,650 \$ 20,931 11,769 32,700 Interest expense (16,650) (32,700) Change in net position - NET POSITION, Beginning of Year - NET POSITION, End of Year \$ \$ -
+2020

+Total assets Total deferred outflows of resources \$ -

+Total assets and deferred outflows of resources \$

+Total liabilities Net position \$ -

+Total liabilities and net position \$

+Revenues and Expenses Revenues: Debt service contributions Interest income \$ 8,563 8,087

+Total revenues 16,650

+Interest expense 16,650

+Change in Net Position Net position, beginning

+Net position, ending \$